L3-iGrant/slate/source/index.html.md

 <h1 id="introduction-to-igrant-io-apis-data-model-management">Data model management</h1>

 iGrant.io maintains a metadata indexed registry with a publish–subscribe service.
-We provide CRUD (create, read, update, and delete) services for managing metadata of the data models for any organisation.
-These services are used for governance, transparency, facilitating agreement handling between ecosystem players and exercising personal data rights in a standardised manner.
+It supports all CRUD (create, read, update, and delete) services for managing metadata of the data models for any organisation.
+These services are used for transparency, compliance, facilitating agreement handling between ecosystem players and exercising personal data rights in a standardised manner.

 ## Add usage purpose